Abhaycl/RoboND-Kinematics-1P2/README.md

 ### README_udacity.md

-In the following link is the [udacity readme] https://github.com/Abhaycl/RoboND-Kinematics-1P2/blob/master/README_udacity.md , for this practice provides instructions on how to install and configure the environment.
+In the following link is the [udacity readme](https://github.com/Abhaycl/RoboND-Kinematics-1P2/blob/master/README_udacity.md), for this practice provides instructions on how to install and configure the environment.

 ---